I tend to spend my time writing in public places.

 NordVPN comes out on top when it comes to torrenting, offering a fast and secure connection to torrent, unlike VPNReactor.

 However, NordVPN doesn’t offer the roster of encryption protocols that VPNReactor does.
-If you care about having more options when it comes to encryption, it might be for you.
+If you care about having more options when it comes to encryption, it might not be for you.

 ExpressVPN is up next, and there is no contest between these two when it comes to speed.